ericwang07/cpsc4710-final-proj/README.md

 # 4710/5710 Final Project

-Authors: Christian Choi, Jerry Tan, Eric Wang
+Authors: Christian Choi, Jerry Tan, Eric Wang.

 This project investigates the effectiveness of norm-bounded and minimum norm adversarial attacks on ResNets.

 ## Usage